opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 });
 ```

-### Add a Slot's Position
+### Add Slot Positions

-Adding a slot position is very simple: just put the SlotRenderer component into the view.
-The Layout is designed to be flexible and you can insert this renderer anywhere.
+To Add a slot position is very simple: just put the SlotRenderer component into the view.
+Layout is designed to be flexible and you can insert this renderer anywhere.
 In this case, you can choose to add the position in the Layout component or within the MenuBar view:

 ```typescript
 // Add to the layout template